tayloraswift/swift-ucf/Sources/Help/Codelinks.md

 | ` ``Example.f(x:y:) (_, String)`` ` | ``Example.f(x:y:) (_, String)`` |
 | ` ``Example.f(x:y:) (_, Substring)`` ` | ``Example.f(x:y:) (_, Substring)`` |

+>   Important:
-You can only use placeholder types at the top level of the signature, not nested within other types.
+>   You can only use placeholder types at the top level of the signature, not nested within other types.

 ### Arrays, Dictionaries, and Optionals